VNV Nation: Empires (1999–2001)

-Futureperfect (2002)
+Futureperfect (2001–2004)

-Their 2002 album, Futureperfect, while retaining many industrial elements represented a departure in many ways, largely away from EBM and towards trance and synthpop.
+Their 2002 album, Futureperfect, while retaining many industrial elements, represented a departure in many ways, largely away from EBM and towards trance and synthpop.
 Some neoclassical instrumental pieces were included in the album.
 Around this time Ronan Harris and Apoptygma Berzerk's Stefan Groth were credited with coining the term "futurepop" to describe their sound.
 This shift caused their mainstream popularity to increase still further, but alienated some of their fans who preferred their earlier harsher and darker sound.
 Notably, the album was produced using only software synthesizers instead of hardware synthesizers.
 It was the first VNV Nation album made entirely with software synthesizers.

-The band embarked on a highly successful world tour in support of Futureperfect from 2001 to 2003.
-Their concerts in Berlin, Washington DC, and the M'era Luna Festival were recorded and edited together for release as the Pastperfect DVD.
+The band embarked on a world tour in support of Futureperfect from 2001 to 2003.
+Their concerts in Berlin, Washington, D.C., and the M'era Luna Festival were recorded and edited together for release as the Pastperfect DVD.

 At this time VNV Nation consisted of Ronan Harris and drummer Mark Jackson.

-Matter + Form (2005)
+Matter + Form (2005–2007)

 Their 2005 album, Matter + Form, expanded on the soundscape established with Futureperfect.
 Notable for this harder-edged sound was the first single "Chrome".
 Also of note is the lack of effects applied to the vocals, a departure from previous albums, which allows Harris' voice more space in the mix.
 There were also several songs with a softer and more pensive theme.
 Some songs even had a slight "rock" feeling to them, mostly from how drum sequences and bass lines were arranged, the most obvious example being the final song, "Perpetual".
 The assortment of instruments used in the production was much larger than on previous albums.
 While mostly composed using software synthesizers, several different analogue modular synthesizers were used, along with an array of vintage effects.
 This album was also the first time the band used an outside producer.
 Both Matter + Form and "Chrome" peaked at #1 on the DAC Albums and Singles charts, respectively.

-Judgement (2007)
+Judgement (2007–2009)

 VNV Nation's next studio album was Judgement, released on 4 April 2007.
-Containing ten tracks, it continued the evolution of the VNV Nation sound.
 While written and recorded in VNV Nation's own studio, located in the now defunct Soundfactory Studios in Hamburg, the album production took advantage of the main studio's facilities through the use of its collection of vintage microphones and effects, and mixing the album on the studio's ADT console.

 On 25 April 2007, at the sold-out show at The Metro in Chicago, Harris stated that the rumours about Judgement being the last album were false and that more was to come and that Judgement was just the beginning.

 At the alternative electronic music festival Infest in Bradford on 26 August 2007, just after the murder of Sophie Lancaster, Harris dedicated the song "Illusion" to her and contacted the family soon afterwards to offer his condolences.

-Reformation 1 (2009)
+Reformation 1 and Of Faith, Power and Glory (2009)

 Two years after Judgement, the box set Reformation 1 was released in Europe on 24 April 2009.
 Its US release was on 12 May.